Get started by searching below:

 Nursing Home Abuse Lawyers and Statutes of Limitations

-Generally, victims of nursing home abuse and neglect have at least a one-year statute of limitations to take legal action against a facility.
+Generally, victims of nursing home abuse and neglect have 2-3 years to take legal action against a facility.

-• There may be exceptions to the statutes that apply to your case
+• Identify exceptions that might apply to your case

 Are There Exceptions to Nursing Home Negligence Statute of Limitations?

-While every state has nursing home negligence statutes of limitations, state laws may allow for exceptions in some cases.
+While every state has nursing home negligence statutes of limitations, there may be exceptions in some cases.

 Exceptions to a nursing home negligence statute of limitations may apply if:

-• The injury resulting from the abuse did not appear until a later time
+• The injury from the abuse wasn’t noticed until later

 It’s critical to file your lawsuit before the nursing home negligence statute of limitations passes.
-Your family can only receive justice and financial compensation through a lawsuit if it’s filed on time.
+Your family can only seek justice and financial compensation through a lawsuit if it’s filed on time.

 Key points about nursing home negligence statutes of limitations include: